jtpaasch/dock/README.md

 Installation
 ------------

-Clone (or download) the repo, navigate into the directory where you downloaded it, and then run the install script:
+Clone the repo, navigate into the directory where you downloaded it, and then run the install script:

     $  ./install